-Visualize What We Want Metro Vancouver to Look Like in 50 years The Mission is to Create a Legacy Influence choices by individuals and organizations Use the term "sustainability" as a lens for considering approaches that influence choices Moving Beyond Pilot Projects to a Broader Watersheds Objectives Approach THE CHALLENGE: How do we simultaneously work together as staff within a municipality and as a region AND externally with developers and other private sector players, to ensure we implement sustainable approaches to development?
+Moving Beyond Pilot Projects to a Broader Watersheds Objectives Approach THE CHALLENGE: How do we simultaneously work together as staff within a municipality and as a region AND externally with developers and other private sector players, to ensure we implement sustainable approaches to development?
 "The best laid plans...."
 The problem is the gap between design and build How to ensure that the best laid plans come to fruition?
 How to get all the actors singing from the same song sheet?
 To get to the big picture, it starts with the smallest pieces.
 For this reason, the Surrey Forum is advancing a regional team approach that aligns local actions with provincial policy goals as articulated in the Living Water Smart and the Green Communities initiatives.
 Making this happen requires partnerships, collaboration, innovation and integration.
 We see the Forum as providing an opportunity to generate positive energy in the region.
 In particular, the Forum will inform the actions identified in the rainwater/stormwater component of Metro Vancouver's updated Liquid Waste Management Plan.
 We believe this is where the opportunity for implementing a regional team approach resides.
 We anticipate that the Forum sharing sessions will show that there are solutions if people talk to each other about what they each could do differently.
 This will help all parties collaborate to more effectively fulfil their piece of the sustainable development puzzle.
 Once we know what we want our watersheds and neighbourhoods to look like, the next step is to decide what the tools are that will get us there.
 All of uswhether we are regulators, developers or designersneed to understand and care about the goal if we are to create the future that we all want.
 Ted van der Gulik, P.Eng.
-(BC Ministry of Agriculture & Lands) Chair, Inter-Governmental Partnership Powered By QUALHYMO VATER Vincent Lalonde, P.Eng.
-(City of Surrey) General Manager, Engineering the future lives here.

-Raymond Fung, P.Eng.
+(BC Ministry of Agriculture & Lands) Chair, Inter-Governmental Partnership Vincent Lalonde, P.Eng.
+(City of Surrey) General Manager, Engineering Raymond Fung, P.Eng.
 (District of West Vancouver) Chair, Green Infrastructure Partnership

 Moving Beyond Pilot Projects to a Broader Watersheds Objectives Approach Forum Program - An Overview The Forum program was built around the HOW question as it pertains to green infrastructure: HOW will the City of Surrey ensure it gets built right; HOW will a consistent regional approach be achieved in Metro Vancouver?
 The morning and afternoon parts of the program each comprised three modules.
 The Forum was designed to start a dialogue between policy-makers and project implementers.
-Living Water Smart & Making Green Choices to Create Liveable Communities & Protect Stream Health - Morning Session: Green Infrastructure in the City of Surrey: "Getting it built right" - Afternoon Session: - Alignment of Regional Actions with Provincial Goals and Objectives Sharing of Perspectives Examples inform policy.
+Living Water Smart & Making Green Choices to Create Liveable Communities & Protect Stream Health - Morning Session: - Green Infrastructure in the City of Surrey: "Getting it built right" - Afternoon Session:

+Alignment of Regional Actions with Provincial Goals and Objectives Sharing of Perspectives Examples inform policy.
 The case studies in the morning session provided the policy people with an appreciation for what is involved in constructing green infrastructure.
 The afternoon session then provided the implementers with an understanding of provincial, regional and local goals...and what they are intended to achieve.
 The Story of the Forum A set of five stories has been published on the Water Bucket Website.
 These tell the story of the Forum by describing the scope of each module and connecting the dots.
-To access these stories, go to waterbucket.ca and follow this pathway: Convening for Action " On the Ground Changes " Metro Vancouver What You Should Remember - Key Messages The Forum program was comprehensive in scope and intensive in detail.
+To access these stories, go to waterbucket.ca and follow this pathway: $\frac{Convening \ for \ Action}{Vancouver} \ \ \text{$^{\circ}$ } \ \underline{On \ the \ Ground \ Changes} \ \ \text{$^{\circ}$ } \ \underline{Metro}$ What You Should Remember - Key Messages The Forum program was comprehensive in scope and intensive in detail.
 A key message for each module is therefore synthesized as follows for ease of reference: 1.
 Establishing Expectations: